kal-kyokya/Futtech-Django/README.md

 ### :page_with_curl: Project Description
-An end-to-end Engineering project focusing on build of ```camera-equipped drones```, development of a ```responsively designed web platform``` and integration of an ```assistive Large Language Model```.
+An end-to-end Engineering project focusing on build of ```camera-equipped drones```, development of a ```responsively designed web platform``` and integration of an ```assistive Large Language Model```.<br />
 This includes backend development, dynamic web content using the MERN Stack, and third-party service integrations (Google Firebase for images, and Mux for Video uploads).

 ### :wrench: Technologies Used
 - JavaScript through JSX